Nithiyasree11/CODSOFT/Task-1-Login-Page/README.md

 # Task 1 – Email UI Design

 ## Description
-Designed a responsive email interface with a clean and professional layout.
-The email is structured for readability across devices and includes sections for headers, body content, call-to-action (CTA), and footer.
+Designed a application login interface with a clean and professional layout.
+The Sign in ans sign up pages are structured for readability across devices and includes sections for user input, call-to-action (CTA), and alerts.

 ## Tools Used
 - Figma (Design & Prototyping)